Frenk3D/ing-sw-2022-Previtera-Riccardi-Scaccia/README.md

 ![alt text](src/main/resources/images/Eriantys_scatola3Dombra-600x600.png)

 The game is playable starting a ServerApp and after using ClientApp CLI or GUI, the game is auto-guided to help the player to play.
+You need a java version 11 or higher to play.

 ## Gruppo GC02